Popcorn-Factory/Arsonist-RoR2/README.md

 ## Known Issues
 - The UI Gauge is affected by the Guilded Coast water for some reason.
 Purely cosmetic, only affects how the UI is rendered.
 - If someone can tell me how to implement a rope affected by gravity between two fixed objects (gun and the backpack), I'd like some help.
 - Odd issues could possibly require a restart or file validation.
-Please try that and contact me (Ethanol 10) for bugs with a log file.
+Please try that and contact me (ethanol10) for bugs with a log file.
 - Some options do not do anything (I think), If it doesn't do anything immediately consider reverting that option to avoid unintended effects.
     (One such option is the enableOldLoadout toggle, though I do believe this is disabled.)